itservizi2/Alex_M_Python_Fork/lesson_25_homework/homework.md

+# Homework general

+Use a library that is new to you, or that you would like to try out to make a small program, where you showcase the library and what it can do.
+It would be appreciated it your solution is more than just a "demo" example from the library documentations.

+In case you have no other ideas, you can use the homework below.

+## RO

+Folosește o bibliotecă cu care nu ai mai lucrat până acum sau pe care ai vrea să o încerci pentru a crea un mic program, în care să demonstrezi funcționalitățile bibliotecii și ceea ce poate să facă.
+Ar fi apreciat ca soluția ta să fie mai mult decât un simplu exemplu "demo" din documentația bibliotecii.

+În cazul în care nu ai alte idei, poți folosi temele de casă de mai jos.

 # Homework

 This homework is intended to have you invesitage ways to work with a library most of you are not familiar with.